Google BigQuery is a fully-managed, serverless data warehouse that enables scalable analysis over petabytes of data.

 You can also optionally click Advanced Settings and set the Command Timeout interval.
 It specifies the wait time before terminating an attempt to execute a command and generating an error.
 Note that it is the time to wait for any server reply since the command was sent to a server, and it doesn’t include the time necessary to fetch data if the command selects some data.

 - Here you can also optionally enable the use of legacy SQL syntax by selecting the Use Legacy SQL checkbox.
 Note, that the Incremental Replication does not support the legacy SQL syntax and may return the syntax error when this checkbox is selected.

 By default, such packages import data in the following way: Skyvia writes data into multiple temporary CSV files, upload them to Google Cloud Storage and then tells Google BigQuery to import data from these CSV files.
 These actions are performed simultaneously, providing the best performance.
 After the CSV files are imported, they are deleted.
 However, when data are imported this way, it’s not possible to obtain a per-record error log.

 If you disable bulk import, Skyvia will use the corresponding DML statements for importing data.
 This allows you to obtain a per-record error log, but provides far less performance.
-Besides, you may quickly hit the BigQuery limit of 1,000 insert statements per day per table.
 Thus, disabling bulk import for BigQuery is not recommended and should only be considered if you need to import a small amount of data and need to have a per-record error log or you don’t want to use Google Cloud Storage for temporary files.

 - Click the Create Connection button to create the connection.